Entrepreneurs in Residence

 My role as Entrepreneur in Residence for the MSEC Ph.D.
 Program is to provide a fresh, technology-oriented perspective and help students develop critical skills necessary for success in today's startup ecosystem.
 As a design-oriented product owner, project manager, educator, and entrepreneur, I've helped build successful companies, teams, and projects from the ground up and taught others how to do the same.
 My approach to teaching involves learning by doing, fostering an environment of high standards, trust, and deliberate risk taking, and drawing from varied, interdisciplinary experiences.
 My goal is to supplement the wealth of professional, financial, and technical acumen brought by the Texas State faculty and students to give MSEC students the best possible chance of success.

-Dan Roy currently serves as an Entrepreneur in Residence in the McCoy College of Business at Texas State University.
-He provides support to the Center for Entrepreneurial Action and the MSEC Boot Camps.
+Dan Roy currently serves as Co-Director for the Center for Innovation an Entrepreneurship and as an Entrepreneur in Residence in the McCoy College of Business at Texas State University.
 He brings over 25 years of experience as a successful entrepreneur and executive, having built a premier staffing firm to local and regional prominence.
 He has earned a strong reputation for innovation and organizational development.
 He has a record of visionary leadership in such areas as education and economic and organizational development.
-Dan Advises on organizational alignment, strategy and innovation.
+Dan advises on organizational alignment, strategy and innovation.
 He currently serves as Chairman of the Board for private, independent K-8 Catholic School and serves as Advisory Director for the San Marcos region of Frost Bank, EIG, PrevioXR, LLC and the McCoy College of Business at Texas State University.